1851 North Minnesota Avenue

 - Tuesday – Friday: 10:00 AM – 4:00 PM

 - Please call or email ahead to make an appointment.

 - $5.00 for Seniors 65 years +

-- Free for 4 years old and under, and members of Nicollet County and Minnesota Historical Societies
+- Free for children ages 4 years old and younger, and members of the Nicollet County Historical Society.

 - Free for Nicollet County Historical Society members

 - Contact the Treaty Site for more information on group tours and field trip reservations.